The Australian Road Rules

 Find a copy

-An unofficial consolidation of the Australian Road Rules 2012 is published on this website.
+An official consolidation of the Australian Road Rules is available via the following link.

-The current consolidation of the Rules contains amendments made to the Rules up to and including November 2015.
+The current consolidation of the Rules contains amendments made to the Rules up to and including November 2017.Last Updated: 15/11/2018